bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

  7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project.
  8. At `Project build configuration`,
     * **React Native** get detected automatically.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
-    * **Project (or Workspace) path:** ios/bitriseexpokit.xcworkspace (config files) is the Xcode Workspace path of your app which is needed to set up your app on Bitrise
+    * **Project (or Workspace) path:** ios/bitriseexpokit.xcworkspace (config files) is the Xcode Workspace path of your app which is needed to set up your app on Bitrise (not editable) json nev alapjan van kigenerlva.
     * **Scheme name:** bitriseexpokit.
 The validation will fail if you do not have a SHARED scheme in your project.
 You can still point Bitrise manually to your Xcode scheme but if it’s shared, we automatically detect it for you.
-[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found)
+[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found) app json file alapjan generalodik ki. (expo/name< modisitva adja meg a project es scheme nevet)
-    * At **Specify iOS Development team**, enter your iOS Development team ID/number and hit Next?
+    * At **Specify iOS Development team**, enter your iOS Development team ID hit Next. kell: expo kit eseten native projekt nincs, de ha ios appot akarok az rn projektembol, ehhez az expo egy kommandja letolti a nativ projektet es i azt buildeljuk. az app json alapjan csomo tulajondag kitoltheto de az ios dev id nincs benne.
     * In **Select ipa export method**, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
-    * **Module, Variant** - Android specs ?
+    * **Module, Variant** - module by default app selected, variant filled out automatically.(comes from template) can be modified in wf editor by configuring step.
     * **Specify Expo username:** add that
-    * Add your Expo password so that Bitrise can access your Expo project without you having to log in?
+    * Add your Expo password so that Bitrise can access your Expo project without you having to log in? if using expo kit with your project.
     * Confirm your project build configuration.
  9. [Upload an app icon](/getting-started/adding-a-new-app/setting-up-configuration/#adding-an-app-icon-with-the-project-scanner).
 10. At **Webhook setup**, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.